boardgameio/boardgame.io/docs/documentation/undo.md

 # Undo / Redo

-The framework comes with built-in support to undo / redo moves in the current turn.
+boardgame.io comes with built-in support to undo / redo moves in the current turn.
 This is a common pattern in games that allow a player to make multiple moves per turn, and can be a useful feature to allow the player to experiment